 Did you know that 60% of people gave fake info on the internet?
 They won’t hesitate to give someone else’s email address or phone number to download your latest ebook or whitepaper.
 A good way to avoid that is to immediately introduce them to a Facebook Messenger chatbot who will converse with them to set up their email preferences based on accurate data.
 This will help you build a great quality list while offering your subscribers just the right content.
 Check out these tutorials on how to embed Messenger on your website: Labnol, Botsociety, Facebook.

-As of May 25 2018, European Union the General Data Protection Regulation (GDPR) directive will come into force.
+As of May 25, 2018, the European Union's General Data Protection Regulation (GDPR) directive will come into force.
 How does that affect email marketers?
-These new rules will impact consent: how you seek, obtain and save it.
-They will affect every company that uses personal data from EU citizens, regardless of where the company’s based.
+These new rules will impact consent: how you seek, obtain, and save it.
+They will affect every company that uses personal data from EU citizens, regardless of where the company is based.

 “Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of the data subject’s agreement to the processing of personal data relating to him or her, such as by a written statement, including by electronic means, or an oral statement.
 This could include ticking a box when visiting an internet website, choosing technical settings for information society services or another statement or conduct which clearly indicates in this context the data subject’s acceptance of the proposed processing of his or her personal data.
 Silence, pre-ticked boxes or inactivity should not therefore constitute consent. “